Oxford University - Brasenose College. Image courtesy of Billy Wilson.

 The Buildings of Brasenose College

-The main site comprises three quads: The original Old QUad, a small one called “Deer Park”, and the larger New Quad – as well as smaller houses that face Radcliffe Square and the High Steet.
+The main site comprises three quads: The original Old Quad, a small one called “Deer Park”, and the larger New Quad – as well as smaller houses that face Radcliffe Square and the High Steet.

 The Dining Hall